Does an Overdraft Affect Your Credit Score?

 Overdrafts can help those with varying monthly income.
 For example, if you’re paid on a project basis, instead of a fixed schedule, overdraft protection will help you ensure the basics are covered each month.

-Should I Keep My Overdraft Protection?
+Should You Keep Your Overdraft Protection?

 Is this option standard at your bank, or have you enabled it just in case, but found you never use it?
 Here’s when disabling this feature is reasonable: